-- The complete function of the flame detector (flame detection, function of the 0-20 mA interface, and the relays) must be examined at least every six or twelve months (see Safety relevant parameters) when the flame detector must be switched OFF and ON. - 2.
-The window of the sensor must be examined at appropriate time intervals for partial contamination.
+- 1. The complete function of the flame detector (flame detection, function of the 0-20 mA interface, and the relays) must be examined at least every six or twelve months (see Section E.1.1) when the flame detector must be switched OFF and ON. - 2.
+The window of the sensor must be examined at appropriate time intervals for partial contamination. - 3.
+The HART[®] and the RS-485 interfaces must not be used for the transmission of the safety-related data.